 These are average rates over the life of a five-year contract, and not a median value of contracts.

 "Agriculture" represents both cropland and pastureland.
-It should be noted that the payment rate per performance point for

-Agriculture represents both cropland and pastureland.
 It should be noted that the payment rate per performance point for pasture is nearly half of what it is for cropland.
 This difference in rates skews the average contract amount and per-acre payments lower.
 Minnesota had no rangeland enrolled in CSP.